Sarah L. Voisin/The Washington Post

 “Oh, wow,” he said, after a long pause.
 “They nominate everybody.”

 But on further reflection, Andrés said the nomination just underscores the growing importance of food in U.S. politics.
-Food plays a role in national security, public health, even in immigration given that so many restaurant kitchens are run by immigrants from Central America.
+Food plays a role in national security, public health, and even in immigration given that so many restaurant kitchens are run by immigrants from Central America.

 “In the end,” he added, “you see that food every day is having a bigger impact.”

 Andrés’s nomination comes as little surprise.
 As the face of ThinkFoodGroup, the parent company behind Jaleo, Oyamel, Minibar, and other Washington-area restaurants, Andrés has been spending as much time in disaster zones as in kitchens over the past year or so.
-His Twitter account has been a real-time diary of his humanitarian efforts in Puerto Rico, Florida, North Carolina, Guatemala and many other locales served by the volunteers of World Central Kitchen, the nonprofit group he founded after the devastating earthquake in Haiti in 2010.
+His Twitter account has been a real-time diary of his humanitarian efforts in Puerto Rico, Florida, North Carolina, Guatemala, and many other locales served by the volunteers of World Central Kitchen, the nonprofit group he founded after the devastating earthquake in Haiti in 2010.

 This Thanksgiving, Andrés was not at home carving a turkey with his friends and family.
 He was in California, preparing hot meals for survivors of the Camp Fire, along with fellow chefs Tyler Florence and Guy Fieri.
 They served 15,000 meals on Thanksgiving Day.